 Spine-chilling in its application, Shutter uses beautiful cinematography to create a visually impressive ambiance, chaperoned throughout by an impeccable use of sound.
 This beneficially accompanies the production’s steady increase in tension, in addition to effectively implemented, yet sporadic, jump scare horror which is expertly blended until the story’s terrifying final revelation.
 The film is a petrifying tale of supernatural revenge, being remade multiple times in several languages from English, Chinese, Punjab, and even Tamil, to name a few.
 Demonstrating this story’s ability to scare, no matter the location.

 Antrum: The Deadliest Film Ever Made (2018) By David Amito & Michael Laicini

 A young boy and girl enter the forest to dig a hole to hell.
 Said to be a cursed film from the late 1970s, Antrum examines the horrifying power of storytelling.

-Likely the most divisive film on this list, Antrum marketed itself as a cursed film and drew heavy inspirations from 70’s cult cinema.
+Likely the most divisive film on this list, Antrum marketed itself as a cursed film and drew heavy inspiration from 70’s cult cinema.
 Certainly, it is a film that requires you to buy into its premise to enjoy it, but there is much reward for those who can get lost in its machinations.
 Moving at a dreamlike flow, the devil feels alive in the film, ready to consume a mother and child into an unknowing abyss.
-Throw in some backwoods Satanist that love to burn their victims alive and you have a truly unsettling experience.
+Throw in some backwoods Satanist who love to burn their victims alive and you have a truly unsettling experience.

 Audition (1999) By Takashi Miike